Teanu language

 Teanu (or Puma, Buma) is the main language spoken on the island of Vanikoro, in the easternmost province of the Solomon Islands.

-About the language

 Name

 The language receives its name from Teanu, the island located northeast of the Vanikoro island group.
 The same language has also been known in the literature as Puma (or wrongly Buma), after the main village of Teanu island.